-Be encouraged that even in-the-midst-of a global pandemic, economic shutdown, and civil unrest, miraculous things are still happening all around us!
+Be encouraged that even in the midst of a global pandemic, economic shutdown, and civil unrest, miraculous things are still happening all around us!
 A teenage boy finally understands what it feels like to trust again, to have hope in a future, and receive unconditional love.

 Alex is in our Specialized Youth Permanency (SYP) program at Christian Family Care.
 Foster children who are considered “hard to place” by the Department of Child Safety (DCS) are referred to our SYP program.
-Our incredible team of youth advocates then go the extra mile to find a family that fits the child’s needs.
+Our incredible team of youth advocates then goes the extra mile to find a family that fits the child’s needs.
 Thanks to your support, our youth advocates placed 42 children in their forever homes this year.
 Alex is one of them.

 A Perfect Match

 When Annie and Mike Strong were married, they shared a desire to have four children.
 Many years, two biological children, three adopted children, and one foster daughter later, they felt like they were at their max capacity!
-That is, until they laid eyes on Alex.
+That is until they laid eyes on Alex.

 Annie and Mike’s oldest daughters found Alex’s child profile online.
 Online profiles are among the many tools CFC youth advocates use to help find adoptive families for children.
 Mike just so happened to own the exact shirt that Alex was wearing in his photos.
 The girls knew they had to show his profile to their Dad.